LucasJappert/memory-monitor-applet/readme.md

 ### 📖 Description

-**My Cache Memory Monitor** is an applet for Linux Mint that displays the system's cache memory usage in real-time on the panel.
+**My Memory Monitor** is an applet for Linux Mint that displays the system's cache memory usage in real-time on the panel.
 It is useful for monitoring memory usage directly from your desktop without the need to open any other monitoring tools.

 ### 🌈 Features